It is an absolute human certainty that no one can know his own beauty

 Together we trust the authenticity of Self as spoken through the wisdom of the here-and-now.

-Theories & Approaches I may use:
+Theories & modalities I may draw from in my work:

 Based on the work of Dr. Daniel J Siegel Interpersonal Neurobiology is an interdisciplinary field that integrates principles from neuroscience, psychology, and various other disciplines to understand how relationships shape the development and function of the brain.
 It explores how interactions between individuals influence brain structure and function, emphasizing the importance of social connections in shaping mental health and well-being.